3 hours 17 minutes later than when I’m normally out of bed and working.

 Dealing With The Inevitable Dip

-Any of you suffer from the same issues of finding the drive to just keep going when it’s not fun, exciting or adventurous anymore.
+Any of you suffer from the same issues of finding the drive to just keep going when you want to give up, it’s not fun, exciting or adventurous anymore.

 Well, folks, like for me now – that’s where the real slog begins – and this is what I wished to share with you today.